Tellyo/http-streaming/README.md

+# Why did we work this repo?
+See comments in this issue: https://tellyo.atlassian.net/browse/TRD-10659

 <img width=300 src="./logo.svg" alt="VHS Logo consisting of a VHS tape, the Video.js logo and the words VHS" />

 # videojs-http-streaming (VHS)